-115.378 (b) According to the Superintendent / PREA Compliance Coordinator and DJO's interviewed, the facility does not practice isolation as a form of punishment, however a resident may need to be moved or transferred from one living unit to another during an investigation.
+115.378 (b) According to the Superintendent and Detention Center staff interviewed, the facility does not practice isolation as a form of punishment, however a resident may need to be moved or transferred from one living unit to another during an investigation.
 SCRDC resident disciplinary sanctions are commensurate with the nature of the circumstances.
 Regardless of their living unit, residents are provided the same rights as other residents including large muscle exercise on a daily basis, educational and special education programing, mental and medical care, and vocational opportunities when appropriate.
-As a result of there being, in the last 12 months, no allegations of sexual abuse or sexual harassment, there were no reports or case files to review to determine non-compliance with the standard of prohibiting isolation as a sanction for resident on resident sexual abuse.
+As a result of there being, in the last 12 months, no allegations of sexual abuse or sexual harassment, there were no reports or case files to review to determine non-compliance with the standard of prohibiting isolation as a sanction for resident-on-resident sexual abuse.

-115.378 (c) During this audit, the Stoddard County Regional Detention Superintendent / PREA Coordinator was intricately involved in the audit process.
-During interactions and interviews with Auditor Howell she explained how the disciplinary process considers a resident's psychological disabilities and mental diagnosis.
+115.378 (c) During this audit, the Stoddard County Regional Detention Superintendent was intricately involved in the audit process.
+During interactions and interviews with the PREA Auditor, the Superintendent explained how the disciplinary process considers a resident's psychological disabilities and mental diagnosis.
 The Superintendent also discussed how sanctions and disciplinary actions should be appropriate to the individual assessed needs of the resident.